jupiter126/Linux_Custom_Control_Device/README.md

 This change is allready applied to the source I hereby provide, it allows to redirect it's output (changed the way it buffers), thus to collect the scancodes in a text file.

 ## Changelog
+A line means it is incompatible with previous versions
 -----------------------------------------------
 	0.1 --> 0.5  	- Defining a logic, finding keycodes, testing stuff, ...
 	0.6 -->		- Core debugging + first functiunnalities implemented: